 About the Southwestern Wildlands Chapter

 Southwestern Montana is home to the Beaverhead-Deerlodge National Forest.
 At 3.35 million acres, it's the biggest forest in Montana, but also the least protected.
-We're working to make sure remaining wildlands like the West Big Hole, East Pioneers, Lima Peaks, Italian Peaks, and areas along the Continental Divide National Scenic Trail stay wild, forever.
+We're working to make sure remaining wildlands like the Anaconda-Pintler Wilderness, West Big Hole, East Pioneers, West Pioneer wilderness study area, Lima Peaks, Italian Peaks, and areas along the Continental Divide National Scenic Trail stay wild, forever.
 We get into the backcountry to take care of area trails and stop the spread of invasive weeds.
 We host events to make sure people know about our incredible backyard wildlands, and we speak up to keep southwest Montana wild.

 How We Keep Montana Wild